 The thing that bothered me, again, was the lack of explanation.
 If the sign had said something like “The Forum will be closed today just in case any of the important G8 dignitaries want to see it,” I wouldn’t have minded as much.
 If the policemen who stopped us from crossing the road had said “Wait just a moment until the Japanese foreign minister drives by,” then, okay, I’d accept that.

 If you’re planning a trip to Rome, use this GetYourGuide link for booking tours, buying skip-the-line tickets, or arranging transfers!
+Or just click on the images below:

 It happened once more yesterday, after we went back to the Forum after 5.
 We were walking back toward the metro, which means we were also walking toward the Colosseum.